nicoleslaw/strategicwriting/_notes/week-2.md

 Writing is a first draft, editing is the rest of the work I think of the line between writing and editing as being pretty blurry

-Biggest tip for editing if you can’t show your work to somebody: read your work aloud Helps catch sentences that are clumsy or too long Immediately makes it more conversational
+Biggest tip for editing if you can’t show your work to somebody: read your work aloud.

+* Helps catch sentences that are clumsy or too long
+* Immediately makes it more conversational

-Main takeaway from this class: if you’re not sure how to write it, say it out loud and record it, and write that Write things like you would say them in conversation
+Main takeaway from this class: if you’re not sure how to write it, say it out loud and record it, and write that.

+Write things like you would say them in conversation.

 When reading aloud, think about:

 * Is it clear?
 * Is it true?
 * Is it useful?